ISSUIUC/ISS-PCB/CONTRIBUTING.md

 ## **Ticket Branch Rules**

-There are seven rules you must follow when working in ticket branches to avoid merge conflicts and loss of work.
+There are nine rules you must follow when working in ticket branches to avoid merge conflicts and loss of work.

 1. ### **Pull Often**